 A: This is a complicated topic.
 Let's begin with a bit about the fundamentals of ball jumping.
 You need three things to jump well: good equipment, good technique, and belief that those things will work.
-Since you're jumping "okay," I'll assume your equipment is good, so that just leaves technique and belief.
+Since you're jumping "okay," I'll assume your jump cue is good, so that just leaves techniques and belief.

-There are two "standard" techniques, called the pendulum stroke (long & low) and the dart stroke (short & high).
-These techniques are demonstrated in videos and explained in the accompanying articles on my website.
-Note that many players use the pendulum method for both the long & low and the short & high shots, so there's no hard and fast rule about which technique to use, experiment and find what works best for you.
+There are two "standard" techniques, called the pendulum stroke (long and low) and the dart stroke (short and high).
+These techniques are demonstrated in the videos below.
+Note that many players use the pendulum method for both the long and low and the short and high shots, so there's no hard and fast rule about which technique to use, experiment and find what works best for you.

-The heart of the matter here is quite literally the "heart of the cueball."
+The heart of the matter here is quite literally the "heart of the cue ball."
 Balls jump because you send force through the core of the ball, into the table.
-Imagine a pearl, located dead center in the middle of the cueball.
-From whatever stick angle you are using for the shot, you must point your stick directly at, or slightly above or slightly below, that imaginary pearl.
+Imagine a pearl, located dead center in the middle of the cue ball.
+From whatever stick angle, you are using the shot, you must point your stick directly at, or slightly above or slightly below, that imaginary pearl.
 Maybe this is why Earl "The Pearl" Strickland jumps so well with his playing cue?
-To get "jump draw" you must hit a little below the pearl and to get "jump follow" you have to hit just above the pearl.
+To get "jump draw" you must hit a little below the pearl and to get the "jump follow" you have to hit just above the pearl.
 Hit too low and you miscue and scoop-foul.
-Hit too high and you trap the cueball between the tip and the cloth and it doesn't jump.
+Hit too high and you trap the cue ball between the tip and the cloth and it doesn't jump.
 At first, many players have difficulty pointing their elevated stick accurately at the pearl.
 Have a friend stand to the side of your shot and tell you when you are pointing at the pearl from various stick angles.